21andrewchang/dots/README.md

   - [ ] Should have a timestamp and can see description

 - [ ] Create tags for habits so you can organize them

   - for example finance, health, work etc.
   - for league, it could be earlygame, mechanics, trading, etc.

+- [ ] Riot API integration
+  - automatically loads in stats from your match history
+  - recommends things to work on
+    - for example if you have high deaths, it recommends dying less